Nate Archibald

-Nathaniel "Tiny" Archibald (born September 2, 1948) is an American retired professional basketball player.
+Nathaniel "Tiny" Archibald (born September 2, 1948) is an American former professional basketball player.
 He spent 14 years playing in the National Basketball Association (NBA), most notably with the Cincinnati Royals/Kansas City–Omaha Kings and Boston Celtics.
-In 1991, he was enshrined in the Naismith Memorial Basketball Hall of Fame.
+In 1991, he was enshrined into both the Naismith Memorial Basketball Hall of Fame and the New York City Basketball Hall of Fame.